Mary McLeod Bethune: Legacy and honors

 In 1930, journalist Ida Tarbell included Bethune as number 10 on her list of America's greatest women.
 Bethune was awarded the Spingarn Medal in 1935 by the NAACP.

 Bethune was the only Black woman present at the founding of the United Nations in San Francisco in 1945, representing the NAACP with W. E. B. Du Bois and Walter White.
 In 1949, she became the first woman to receive the National Order of Honour and Merit, Haiti's highest award.
 She served as a U.S. emissary to the re-inauguration of President William V. S. Tubman of Liberia in 1949.

 She also served as an adviser to five of the presidents of the United States.
 Calvin Coolidge and Franklin D. Roosevelt appointed her to several government positions, which included: Special Advisor in Minority Affairs, director of the Division of Negro Affairs of the National Youth Administration, and chair of Federal Council of Negro Affairs.
 Among her honors, she was an assistant director of the Women's Army Corps.
 She was also an honorary member of Delta Sigma Theta sorority and Iota Phi Lambda Sorority, Inc..

 In 1973, Bethune was inducted into the National Women's Hall of Fame.
 On July 10, 1974, the anniversary of her 99th birthday, the Mary McLeod Bethune Memorial, by artist Robert Berks, was erected in her honor in Lincoln Park (Washington, D.C.).
-It was the first monument honoring an African American or a woman to be installed in a public park in the District of Columbia.
+It was the first monument honoring an Black American or a woman to be installed in a public park in the District of Columbia.
 The inscription on the pedestal reads "let her works praise her" (a reference to Proverbs 31:31), while the side is engraved with passage headings from her "Last Will and Testament":

 I leave you to love.
 I leave you to hope.
 I leave you the challenge of developing confidence in one another.
 I leave you a thirst for education.
 I leave you a respect for the uses of power.
 I leave you faith.
 I leave you racial dignity.
 I leave you a desire to live harmoniously with your fellow men.
 I leave you, finally, a responsibility to our young people.In 1976, a portrait of Bethune, painted by artist Simmie Knox, was unveiled in the South Carolina House of Representatives. as part of a day of events observing the United States Bicentennial.
 Speakers during the day of events included Dorothy Height, President of the National Council of Negro Women; Governor James B. Edwards, Senate president pro tempore Marion Gressette; House Speaker Rex Carter, Commissioner of the South Carolina Human Affairs Commission Jim Clyburn and National Council of Negro Women event Co-Chair Alma W. Byrd.